carpentries-incubator/hpc-intro/_extras/learner-prerequisites.md

 that you need to compare your own predictions to.
 He tells you: "You can use it on the command line right away.
 Unpack the file I sent you and use the `sim` executable in the `bin/` folder from it.
 The rest is explained in the output of the `--help` flag."

-You want to execute `sim` on your cluster.
-How do you set up your shell for this?
+You want to use this new program on your cluster, starting with reading the "help" message from the `sim` executable.

 1. I can do that.
 Give me a shell and I'll show you.
 2. I'd need to look up the syntax in a cheatsheet or some old code and I'm good